 We have identified a few options for those living in Canada interested in brain donation.
 All options rely on medical facilities.
-Unfortunately, COVID-19 will be impacting the willingness of medical facilities to do brain donations due to:
+Please check with the options listed below to learn if they can help you at this time.

-2. Douglas-Bell Canada Brain Bank (residents of Quebec)
+2. Calgary Brain Bank

 3. Southwestern Ontario Brain Bank at the London Movement Disorders Centre (residents of/near London, Ontario)